 In this lesson, you will learn how your cells become specialized.
 This specialization of cells allows them to perform different functions and create different parts of your body.

 6. Microscopy Types & Applications

 What is microscopy and how do we use it?
 Learn about the different types of microscopes and the ways we use them for practical purposes.
-Take a quiz and see what you've learned
+You can then take a quiz and test what you've learned.

 7. Magnification: Definition, Formula, Calculation & Examples